 What happens if my guitar-selling business becomes a recording company?
 Do I need a new brand name?
 Do I want to maintain some of its original values and recognition and transfer them to the new one?
 Or should I start from scratch and discard all the values attached to the previous one?

-This year, the highest motor racing category, Formula 1 was handed over to new owners, whose vision of business and entertainment was clearly different from its predecessor’s.
-The handover was reason enough to prompt a complete change of the brand’s mythical logo, as well as of the desired brand image of this “new” Formula 1.
+In 2018, the most prominent motor racing category, Formula 1, was handed over to new owners, whose vision of business and entertainment differed from its predecessor’s.
+The handover was reason enough to prompt a complete change of the brand’s mythical logo, as well as a redesign of the brand image of the “new” Formula 1.

 Reason 3: Technical problems

 What happens if my logo’s reduction is not working properly with my new product line?
-What if our packaging has changed its printing process to a much more efficient one which, for technical characteristics, requires a logo simplification?
+What if our packaging or printing process has changed to become more efficient, requiring a logo simplification due to technical limitations?

-Wendy’s, apart from undergoing change and stylistic revamp, found itself obliged to simplify its Brand in order to work out in new supports, improving its legibility and functioning.
+Wendy’s, apart from undergoing a general image change and stylistic revamp, found itself obliged to simplify its logo to improve its legibility and functioning in reduced-size applications.

 Reason 4: Update needed

-This might seem to be a naïve reason; however it is a completely valid one.
-The feeling that I’m falling behind with my brand image is blatant, and I need to do something about it.
+This might seem to be a naïve reason, though it is a completely valid one.
+The feeling of falling behind by keeping the same brand image is a strong one, resulting in the desire to change it.
 Let’s consider Instagram’s controversial case.

-At launch, Instagram gained strong penetration on Apple’s platform.
-In those days (2012) the platform had a design imprint called “skeumorphism”, to which all brands tried to adapt their design in order to target Apple’s users.
-When Instagram expanded its scope to other platforms and this graphic style started to fall out of fashion, the brand began to look outdated, since its logo was associated with a completed period.
+At launch in 2012, Instagram gained strong penetration on Apple’s platform.
+In those days, the platform leveraged a design methodology referred to as “skeuomorphism”, in which all brands tried to adapt their design to mimic that of Apple to captivate its users.
+When Instagram expanded its scope to other platforms, and this graphic style started to fall out of fashion, the brand began to look outdated.

-We have listed here some of the factors that may trigger a logo change.
-It’s essential to understand that logo changes may be generated by one main reason, but there might be smaller reasons behind as well.
-For instance, when Instagram refreshed its image, it did not do so only because it looked old-fashioned and associated to an outdated visual style.
-Other factors influenced this change, such as competition, product change (Instagram’s famous Stories were introduced), being acquired by Facebook, and its gradual expansion towards a massive audience.
+We have listed some of the main factors that may trigger a logo change.
+Though, it’s essential to understand that logo changes may be the result of one or a combination of these reasons, with smaller reasons contributing to it as well.
+When Instagram refreshed its image, for example, there were a variety of reasons contributing to the decision besides the outdated visual style, including: competition, product change (Instagram’s famous Stories were introduced), the acquisition by Facebook, and its gradual expansion towards a massive audience.

 It is also important to understand that all changes should be communicated to the audience in an intelligent way.
-We should explain and give reasons for them to understand what has changed in us.
-In this way, they will be more open to change which, as we all know, is not always well received.
+We should provide them with an explanation so that they can understand what has changed in us.
+This way, they can be more open to the change, which, as we all know, is not always well received.

-The key is to understand that changes in visual identity should always accompany changes in marketing strategies, and in this way, they mean much more than a shift in the company’s symbol.
+The key is that changes in visual identity should always accompany changes in marketing strategies, which is why they mean much more than a shift in the company’s logo.

-If this article interested you, do not miss this one, where we deal with the channels through which a brand is perceived and how this shapes the perception of the company in possible clients.
+If this article interested you, do not miss this one, where we deal with the channels through which a brand is perceived and how this shapes the perception of the company in the minds of consumers.